fourscoreandmore/fourscoreandmore.org/species/index.md

 For each of these sections, we provide four files:

-1. Full exercises: all of the cantus firmus exercises with only the cantus firmus present.
-Note that the numbers are not sequential here because the numbering includes all of Fux’s examples, including setting out what oblique motion is, for instance.
+1. Exercises: all of the cantus firmus exercises with only the cantus firmus present.
-2. Full solutions: all of Fux’s solutions to those exercises – i.e. both cantus firmus and additional part(s).
+2. Solutions: all of Fux’s solutions to those exercises – i.e. both the cantus firmus and the additional part(s).
-3. Those solutions annotated with the interval between every note in each additional part and the cantus firmus.
+3. Annotations: Those solutions annotated with the interval that every note in each additional part forms with the cantus firmus.
 4. Distinct: Every distinct cantus firmus in all parts.
-All of the exercises are based on this, so these simple files distill all possible exercises: use this to do any species exercise, on any cantus firmus, and either above or below.
+All of the exercises are based on this format, so these simple files distill all possibilities: you can use this file to do any species exercise, on any cantus firmus, in any part arrangement.

+Everything is provided in an editable format for teachers to adjust freely for their own class’ needs and released under a correspondingly open licence.

 ## Downloads

 Check out the files [here](https://musescore.com/user/30425053/sets/5098106) on [our MuseScore page](https://musescore.com/user/30425053/) where you can play them online and download them in your preferred format (mscz, xml, PDF).
-NB: A free account required for the download.
+NB: you need a (free) account to download files.

 | Part | Exercises | Solutions | Annotated | Distinct |
 |---|---|---|---|---|